PB Cosmetology Education Centre

 - Request a change in the academic situation if necessary.

-- As par of the Crime Control and Law Enforcement Act of 1994, the institution is required to make the following link/information available to the campus community where information can be accessed regarding registered sex offenders.
+As part of the Crime Control and Law Enforcement Act of 1994, the institution is required to make the following link/information available to the campus community where information can be accessed regarding registered sex offenders.

 Students and employees should refer to the following person or agency when reporting or seeking help on a criminal incident.
-Please note that any emergency that requires immediate attention should not be waited upon on to report to the school’s office but rather contact the appropriate agency by calling (911).
+Please note that any emergency that requires immediate attention should not be waited upon on to report to the school’s administration but rather contact the appropriate agency by calling 911.